-The African Golden Cat occurs in the tropical forests of equatorial Africa from Senegal, Sierra Leone and Liberia in the west, through the Central African Republic and the Democratic Republic of the Congo, to a minimal distribution in Uganda and Kenya in the east.
+The geographic range is from Senegal, Sierra Leone and Liberia in the west, through the Central African Republic and the Democratic Republic of the Congo, to a minimal distribution in Uganda and Kenya in the east.

 African Golden Cat Distribution in Africa

-African Golden Cats occur in 14 African countries mainly across west and central Africa:
+African Golden Cats occur in 14 African countries mainly in western and central Africa (IUCN Red List):

 North Africa: absent